Hybrid Atlas models: Introduction

-The capital distribution curve for the U.S. equity market has shown remarkable stability over the last century (see, e.g., Figure 5.1 of Fernholz \cite{F02}), and this stability has been captured in the Atlas and first-order models introduced in \cite{F02} and studied by Banner, Fernholz \& Karatzas \cite{BFK05} and others.
+The capital distribution curve for the US equity market has shown remarkable stability over the last century (see, for instance, Figure 5.1 of Fernholz \cite{F02}), and this stability has been captured in the Atlas and first-order models introduced in \cite{F02} and studied by Banner, Fernholz and Karatzas \cite{BFK05} and others.
+These models assign growth rates and volatilities to the different stocks based purely on the stocks' rank in terms of relative capitalization at any given time, and roughly speaking, if the smallest stocks are assigned big growth rates and big variances, then a stable capital distribution does indeed emerge.

 While Atlas and first-order models are able to reproduce the shape and stability of the capital distribution curve, they still fail to provide an accurate representation of market behavior.
-It was shown in \cite{BFK05} that these models are \emph{ergodic}, i.e., each stock spends about the same proportion of time in each rank over the long term.
-While ergodicity may be a nice mathematical property, it does not seem to hold for real markets: in real markets the largest stocks seem to retain their status for long periods of time, while most stocks never reach the upper echelons of capitalization.
+It was shown in \cite{BFK05} that in these models each stock spends about the same proportion of time in each rank over the long term.
+While this kind of ergodicity may be a nice mathematical property, it does not seem to hold for real markets: in real markets the largest stocks seem to retain their status for long periods of time, while most stocks never reach the upper echelons of capitalization.
 Hence, a more elaborate model is needed.

-In this paper we generalize the first-order models by introducing name-based effects of companies in addition to the rank-based effects that are present in the simpler models.
-The resulting {\it hybrid model} has more flexibility to describe faithfully the complexity of the whole market; in particular, the model has both stability properties and occupation time properties that are realistic.
+In this paper we generalize the first-order models by introducing name-based effects of companies, in addition to the purely rank-based effects of the simpler models studied in \cite{BFK05}.
+The resulting \textit{hybrid model} (\ref{eq: model}) has more flexibility to describe faithfully the complexity of the entire market; in particular, the model has both stability properties and occupation time properties that are realistic.